joueur883/Easy-C-Language/Print New Line.md

 print("This text is on line 1.")/n

-print("This text is on a nes line.")
+print("This text is on a new line.")